 **Two weeks out**, tackle the bedrooms.
 Strip seasonal bedding and pack it in large boxes or vacuum-seal bags.
 Wardrobe boxes keep hanging clothes clean and wrinkle-free during transit — simply transfer the clothes from your closet rod to the box rod.
 For folded clothes, dresser drawers can often stay packed as-is if the dresser is not too heavy.
 Ask your movers whether they prefer drawers in or out — our team typically wraps dressers with the drawers inside to save time.

-One week out, pack the kitchen and bathrooms.
-The kitchen is the most time-consuming room because of fragile items and small parts.
 Wrap each plate individually in packing paper and stack them vertically in the box — plates stacked vertically are far less likely to crack than plates stacked flat.
 Nest bowls inside each other with paper between each one.
 Wrap glasses and mugs individually and place them upside down in divided boxes or boxes with cardboard dividers.
 Use clean socks, dish towels, or oven mitts as extra cushioning.
 For pots and pans, nest them together with paper between to prevent scratching.
 Pack knives in a knife roll or wrap them in thick towels and secure with tape.

-The day before your move, pack the last of the bathroom essentials, the kitchen items you used for your last meal, and any remaining odds and ends.
+Pack the last of the bathroom essentials, the kitchen items you used for your last meal, and any remaining odds and ends.
 Strip the beds and pack the sheets.
 Defrost the freezer if you have not already — a frozen fridge leaks water all over a moving truck.
 Empty and clean any pet supplies.
 Charge all your devices overnight so everything has a full battery on moving day.

-After thousands of moves, we know exactly which items get left behind most often.
 Curtain rods and curtains — people strip the curtains but forget the rods.
 Light fixtures you own — if you installed pendant lights or a ceiling fan, remember to remove them and replace with the originals.
 Items on top of kitchen cabinets — that serving platter or decorative vase you put up there three years ago and forgot about.
 The inside of the dishwasher and oven — people sometimes leave dishes in the dishwasher after running a last load, or forget a baking tray in the oven.
 Garage and shed contents — garden tools, bikes, seasonal tires, and sports equipment.
 Balcony plants and outdoor furniture — especially in Toronto condos where balcony items are out of sight during winter.
 And finally, condo storage lockers — if you have a locker in the basement of your building, do not forget it.
 We have had clients call us days after their move realizing they left an entire locker full of belongings behind.

 Every box should be labelled on at least two sides with its contents and destination room.
 Use colour-coded tape or stickers — one colour per room — so your movers can place boxes in the correct room at a glance without reading every label.
 For extra organization, number each box sequentially and keep a master inventory list on your phone.
 This list is invaluable for three reasons: it helps you confirm that every box made it off the truck, it speeds up unpacking because you know exactly what is in each box, and it serves as documentation for your moving insurance in case anything is damaged during transit.